chungxon/flutter_app_customizer/README.md

 # Flutter app customizer script
 Shell script used to update app name, package name and app icon

+# Features
+- [x] Update App Name for Android, iOS (Also support MacOS, Windows, Linux, Web)
+- [x] Generate App Icon for Android, iOS (Also support MacOS, Windows, Web but not for Linux)
+- [x] Update App Package Name/Bundle ID for Android, iOS
+- [x] Override your files and folders

 # Installation

 ## 1. Git Submodule